-Slow cookers have been around since the 1940s and later became a best-seller after World War II as more women began to work outside the home.
-This invention made it possible to leave something on the cooker in the morning and find a finished meal when you came home later in the evening.
+Slow cookers have been around since the 1940s and later became best-seller after World War II as more women began to work outside the home.
+This invention made it possible to leave something in the cooker in the morning and find a finished meal when you came home later in the evening.
 But with 10+ hours to cook each meal, are slow cookers energy efficient?

 Slow cookers are energy efficient because the heating element uses a very low current and relies on trapped heat to cook food.
 A slow cooker running for 8-9 hours uses about 1300 watts, far lower than an oven’s 2,000 – 5000 watts for 60 minutes of cooking at 350°F. They also reduce evaporation.

 Many people are unaware of just how efficient slow cookers can be.
 Others confuse it with similar appliances, such as pressure cookers.
 This article covers everything you need to know about slow cookers, from the origin, how it works, and how it saves power.
 We’ll also discuss the pros and cons of using this innovative tool!